helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Alternative less steps option is [here](https://github.com/FAR-Lab/TensorflowonThePi).

-I built a personal face-mask and sickness detector on teachable machine.
+I made a personal face-mask and sickness detector on teachable machine.
 If I leave without wearing a mask or show syptoms like coughing, the program will notice immediately.

 [Please click to watch the video](https://youtu.be/4SlWbWK8rR0)